browarsoftware/cise/README.md

 ### CREDO image search engine

-Engine that find the most similar images to a given query image.
+Engine that finds the most similar images to a given query [CREDO](https://credo.science/) CMOS image.

 Python / Flask implementation of an algorithm: